BadBryan44567/BadBryan44567/README.md

 <h1 align="center">Hi 👋, I'm Deeptanshu Bhaskar</h1>
 <h3 align="center"> Student and Casual Programmer from India.
 On A Mission to Learn Every Language on Earth!</h3>

-- 🔭 I’m currently working on a Blog for a client of mine: [MA Physics Website](https://github.com/BadBryan44567/plump-classes-website)
+- 🔭 I’m currently working on a **Blog for a client of mine:** [MA Physics Website](https://github.com/BadBryan44567/plump-classes-website)

-- 🌱 I’m currently learning **Web Development Using Hugo and Static Site Generation in General**
+- 🌱 I’m currently learning **The .NET Framework using C# and its various applications:** [My Adventures with .NET](https://github.com/BadBryan44567/Adventures-With-DotNet)

 - 📫 How to reach me **goddangamew05@gmail.com**